 What Is Comedic Improvisation?

-Comedic improvisation, often called improv comedy, is a form of performance where actors create humorous scenes, dialogue, and characters without a script.
+Comedic improvisation, often called improv comedy, is a form of performance where actors create humorous scenes, dialogue, and without a script.
 Instead of relying on prewritten material, comedians spontaneously generate jokes, reactions, and storylines based on prompts, audience suggestions, or pre-set scenarios.

 Comedic improv requires quick thinking, strong listening skills, and creative risk-taking.
 It has become a fundamental part of entertainment, influencing stand-up comedy, theater, film, and television.
 Many legendary comedians, including Tina Fey, Steve Carell, Robin Williams, and Bill Murray, started their careers in improv before moving on to mainstream entertainment.
 In this article, we will explore the history, techniques, benefits, and different formats of comedic improvisation, as well as its impact on modern comedy.